jogwayi/music-search/README.md

 # Musics Search
-This small web application demonstrates the features of AngularJS developed using angular version 1.5.0.
+This small web application demonstrates the features of AngularJS developed using angular version 1.5.0 going by the design on ([https://invis.io/XVAJ2MMK7]).
 In this example I'm using controllers, components, services and testing tools as explained below:

 ## Development